-After ordering ratatouille at a French restaurant , I couldn’t help thinking about how the ratatouille in the movie of the same name, prepared by our culinary hero Remy the rat, looked so much more appetising.
+After eating ratatouille at a French restaurant, I couldn’t help thinking about how chef Gusteau’s ratatouille, in the movie of the same name, prepared by our culinary hero Remy the rat, looked so much more appetising, especially staged on a polenta waffle.

 The obvious difference between the dish in the movie and this recipe is that the ratatouille sits on a polenta waffle.
 I wanted to add some texture contrast and volume to the dish so that it would easily stand alone as a main course.
 The polenta waffle added both.
 The crunchy crust, creamy interior, and the additional volume ensured satisfaction.

 Gusteau’s ratatouille on a polenta waffle

-The next 5 vegetables should be of a consistent diameter
+The first 5 vegetables should be of a consistent diameter

 - 1 long green zucchini